Qeleshe: History

 The Albanian qeleshe has been handed down from Illyrian times.

 The Illyrian hemispherical cap dates from the Iron Age, found both in men's and women's graves, hence it can be assumed that it was worn both by men and women.
 A monument from Illyrian times that was found in Zenica shows a calotte-shaped cap, very similar to the qeleshe.
 The Albanian/Illyrian cap has been classified in a broader and general Mediterranean framework, relying on illustrations on situlae and girdle plates from the later Iron Age in Northern Italy and the Southern Alps.
 They also feature figures with hemispherical headgear with a small spike.
 The wearers of such caps are depicted carrying agricultural tools which leads to consider them as country people.
 Furthermore, in monuments from the 2nd and 3rd centuries AD from Bosnia, Illyrians under Roman rule are depicted with similar cap shapes.
 Such caps are absent in the eastern half of the Balkans, in the Pannonian-Carpathian region and in eastern Europe.

+In 1322, the Irish Franciscan friar Simon Fitzsimons (Symon Semeonis) passed through the western Balkans, including the port city of Durrës (Dyrrachium), during his pilgrimage to the Holy Land.
+In his Latin travelogue, ltinerarium Symonis Semeonis ab Hybernia ad Terram Sanctam, he recorded detailed observations of the local populations.
+Fitzsimons explicitly noted that the Albanians possessed a distinct language and distinguished them from neighboring groups by their attire.

+He wrote that, like the Greeks, they rarely wore cowls, but instead wore a "white hat, lowered almost flat to the front and raised at the back" (capello albo quasi plano in parte anteriori humiliato et in posteriori elevato), which allowed them to display their long hair.
+Fitzsimons contrasted this specific silhouette with the attire of the neighboring Slavs (Sclavi), whom he noted wore a "white hat, oblong and round" (capello albo, oblongo et rotundo) adorned with a feather for nobles.